anne-urai/lab_wiki/IBLdata.md

 *Exercise 2*: plot some basic information about all the sessions.
 When (at what time of day) where they collected?
 How many sessions were collected per lab, user, and animal?
 How does performance change as a function of each animal's progression in training?

+*Exercise 3*: get more detailed info not at the session level (overall accuracy on easy stimuli), but at the individual trial level.
+You can use `sessions * behavior.TrialSet.Trial` to get this, but be warned that this will become huge/slow quickly.
+Better to first restrict to a subset of sessions (e.g. from one mouse), or to use `.proj` to select only those attributes of the `TrialSet` that you really need.
+See [here](https://github.com/int-brain-lab/paper-behavior/blob/master/figure3ab_psychfuncs.py#L41) for an example.

-*Exercise 3*: recreate a figure from [the preprint](https://doi.org/10.1101/2020.01.17.909838), for instance figure 2a.
+*Exercise 4*: recreate a figure from [the preprint](https://doi.org/10.1101/2020.01.17.909838), for instance figure 2a.
 Then compare your solution against the [code here](https://github.com/int-brain-lab/paper-behavior).